 Campers that are receiving lunch supplied by the university will also have lunch around 12:15 p.m. in the Nautilus Market on UWF’s main campus.
-This will be a buffet style lunch.
-In case of rain days, a boxed lunch will be provided and participants will not walk over to the Nautilus Market.
+This will be a boxed lunch predetermined by the Nautilus Market Staff.
+In case of rain days, a boxed lunch will be provided at the HLS Facility and participants will not walk over to the Nautilus Market.

 Please help us in making sure your child has the energy needed to enjoy camp by making sure they eat a good breakfast and have a substantial lunch packed.

-A small snack such as fruit chews, cookies, chewy granola bars or pretzels are provided mid-morning and mid-afternoon.
-Vending machines are not available to participants during Recreation and Sports Services Summer Camps.
+A small snack, such as fruit chews, cookies, chewy granola bars or pretzels, is provided mid-morning and mid-afternoon.
+Vending machines are not available to participants during Recreations' summer camps.
 We request that you refrain from sending money to camp with your child.

 Food allergies need to be articulated on the Medical Information Form.

 Activities will vary each session based on available facilities and weather.
-A weekly schedule will be posted on the page by the Friday before each session begins.
+A weekly schedule will be posted on the main Argo Adventure Kids Camp webpage by the Friday before each session begins.
 Each day an enrichment activity will be provided as well as many team-building activities.
 Throughout the week, Argo Adventure Kids Camp will offer specialty activities based on specific age groups and the weekly theme.
 Campers will enjoy opportunities to canoe, swim, explore nature trails and participate in specialty activities.
 Argo Adventure Kids Camp’s main goal is to provide a supportive and enjoyable environment where learning and fun can go hand in hand.
 Specific sport instruction is not a goal of the camp.

 We request that campers leave all items of sentimental or monetary value at home (i.e., collector cards, hand held video games, sports equipment, money, etc.).
 Phones and other electronic devices are prohibited during camp activities.
 Inappropriate items brought to Argo Adventure Kids Camp will be confiscated, locked in the camp recreation office until check-out and requested not to be brought back.

-Recreation and Sports Services cannot be responsible for lost or stolen items.
+Recreation and Wellness is not responsible for lost or stolen items.